Aime 2000, cruising across the slopes in the Alps’ largest residence

 50 years old… and now?

-The “Love Boat” has been sailing since 1970!
-All aboard on Monday, 21 December 2020 to celebrate.
+Celebration day to be confirmed – The “Love Boat” has been sailing since 1970!
 On the programme: laying of the foundation stone of the ambitious project put together by Wilmotte & Associés and Pierre & Vacances Center Parcs.
 The goal: to offer Plagne Aime 2000 a new look by 2023.

 The faces of Aime 2000

 His 2 children grew up in the residence that they thought of as their own playroom, an opportunity to meet all sorts of people in perfect safety.